av1d/cdx-tools/README.md

 `python3 cdq.py --url alice.org --out alice.txt`

-`python cdf.py -i alice.txt --scan=.exe,.zip --make-list files.txt`
+`python3 cdf.py -i alice.txt --scan=.exe,.zip --make-list files.txt`

 Then you can download the files with wget using something like: